-The Clearing Law requires CMs to inform their clients about their rights for segregation, accounting rules and tariffs.
+The Clearing Law 7-FZ requires CMs to inform their clients about their rights for segregation, accounting rules and tariffs.

 The CMs belonging to the same category are subject to the same access criteria.
-For instance, execution of client trades requires a broker license or a securities management license.
+For instance, execution of client trades requires presenting the relevant license that enables providing such services (a license а broker or securities management license).
 Banking institutions and non-bank organizations are subject to financial stability requirements.